A friend of mine is a musician. He once told me that giving a name to a newly founded band before you even start rehearsing is a bad juju.

 3. Still before the brainstorming part, establish the main values that you want your brand to represent on the basis of your market and ideal customer research.

 4. While brainstorming, jot down all the ideas and connotations that come to your mind.
 See which of those match your main brand features and explore them.

 5. While creating the logo, stay focused on the group of your recipients.
 Try to adopt the style and motif that they would find attractive, characteristic, and easy to remember.

 6. And finally, while creating the logo ask some people about their opinion on whatever it is that you came up with.
 It’s obvious you will love the logo.
 It’s also obvious that your feelings about the logo will be biased.
 Check what some people from outside the brainstorming group think and feel when they see the logo.

 So, what do you think of our brand?

 We’re very curious about your opinion on our brand as well as your experience with creating your own one(s).
-Feel free to share those in the comments section underneath.
+Feel free to share those at [email protected].

 7 Things We Learned Builiding an Animated Landing Page for our SaaS